 We select our seasonal staff after an extensive application and interview process.
 Our full-time summer staff spends several days training on campus prior to the first session to come together as a team so that we can achieve our ultimate goal: To give campers a positive, life-changing Montana experience.
+Full-summer staff receive room, board, training and compensation.

-Activities & residential coordinators who help oversee and manage daily life at Camp, both in the cabins and around campus to foster a safe, fun and inclusive environment.
+Activities and residential coordinators who help oversee and manage daily life at Camp, both in the cabins and around campus to foster a safe, fun and inclusive environment.
 One of their primary responsibilities is to provide support and guidance to other summer staff and weekly volunteers.

 Kitchen assistant to assist in prepping for and preparing three healthy, appetizing meals each day (throughout the summer season) for all campers, volunteers and staff.
 This position works closely with the Camp Chef and weekly Dream Team kitchen/dining volunteers.